gdr22/15-466-f21-base2/README.md

 How To Play:

 Use arrows or A/D to rotate the tiles.
 Press space to jump.
 Hold Up/W or Down/S to speed up and slow down.
+Press R to restart.
 Changing time is powerful but also tricky.
 The speed of the game increases as you progress.

 Sources: Assets created by us.
 Referenced 15-466 F21 Game 2 base code.